MadsAagaard/demultiplex/README.md

-# NGS demultiplex and preprocessing script, KG Vejle
+# NGS demultiplex, preprocessing and automatic germline NGS script, KG Vejle

 ## General info:
 This scripts requires at least 3 options: Path to runfolder, path to a samplesheet, and at least --DNA or --RNA parameter.